 To find out more please see our terms and conditions.

-You will broaden your knowledge of English literature and the ancient world.
-You'll build a foundation of knowledge so you're able to use different methods to think about and approach the Greek and Roman past.
-You'll gain the skills needed to comprehend, analyse, and interpret texts by classical authors and authors writing in English.
+You'll develop a broad knowledge of English literature and the ancient world.
+You'll build a foundation of skills so that you are able to use different methods to think about and approach the Greek and Roman past, and to comprehend, analyse and interpret texts by classical authors and authors writing in English.

-You have the option to take modules in Greek and Latin language, ancient philosophy, and ancient history.
+You'll also have the option to take modules in Greek and Latin language, ancient philosophy and ancient history.